numpy/numpy/doc/neps/nep-0029-deprecation_policy.rst

 months of unnecessary maintenance burden.

-If a project releases immediately after a minor version of Python drops out of the support window (or a new version enters), there will inevitably be some mismatch in supported versions—but this situation should only last until other projects in the ecosystem make releases.
+If a project releases immediately after a minor version of Python drops out of the support window, there will inevitably be some mismatch in supported versions—but this situation should only last until other projects in the ecosystem make releases.

-Otherwise, once a project does a minor or major release, it is guaranteed that there will be a stable release of all other projects that support the same set of Python versions supported by the new release.
+Otherwise, once a project does a minor or major release, it is guaranteed that there will be a stable release of all other projects that, at the source level, support the same set of Python versions supported by the new release.

 If there is a Python 4 or a NumPy 2 this policy will have to be reviewed in light of the community's and projects' best interests.